The-TACS/InvoNFT/README.md

+project build during the NEOX Grind Hackathon, dlf gurgaon, getting us in the top 20 teams.

 #1 visions :
 => Complex User Interfaces : Overly complicated interfaces can be daunting for new users, making it difficult for them to navigate, buy, sell, or trade NFTs effectively.